philterd/philter/docs/docs/mistakes.md

 ## Improving Accuracy with Custom Lists

-When you identify mistakes in the automated redaction process, Philterd Data Services provides several tools to help you remediate them and improve future performance.
+When you identify mistakes in the automated redaction process, Philter provides several tools to help you remediate them and improve future performance.

 ### Always Redact and Never Redact Lists